BiLLY-J03l/reverse-shell-c/README.md

     gcc -o reverse_shell reverse_shell.c -lws2_32

 -unfortunately, the backdoor is detectable by windows defender, but I'm already working on exploiting more win32 api functions for evasion

+30/12/2024

+-I added obfuscation techniques to the backdoor.

+-it loads the necessary dlls independently and deals with all the API function as offsets which drastically decreased detection rates.

+-EXECUTION (bear in mind that windows defender is turned on):